lng-ng/anonify/README.md

 Additionally, the code to replicate the experiments described in the paper are also provided.

 ## General usage
 This section contains information and instructions on using stratified sampling and/or the k-anonymization library.
-See below for for replicating the experiments in the paper.
+See below for replicating the experiments in the paper.
 ### Setup
 #### Prerequisites
 - Python 3.10+